MicrosoftDocs/windows-dev-docs/hub/apps/design/controls/semantic-zoom.md

 </SemanticZoom>
  ```

-The examples here are taken from the SemanticZoom page of the [XAML UI Basics sample](https://github.com/Microsoft/Windows-universal-samples/tree/master/Samples/XamlUIBasics).
+The examples here are taken from the SemanticZoom page of the [WinUI Gallery sample](https://github.com/Microsoft/WinUI-Gallery).
 You can download the sample to see the complete code including the data source.
 This semantic zoom uses a GridView to supply the zoomed-in view and a ListView for the zoomed-out view.

 **Define the zoomed-in view**